lookit/lookit-docs/docs/source/researchers-update-code.rst

 .. image:: _static/img/update_code/commit_detail.png
     :alt: Detailed view of commit

-Paste the commit sha you want to use into the study edit view:
+Paste the commit sha you want to use into the study edit view, and you should see some information confirming it's the one you wanted:

 .. image:: _static/img/update_code/filled_sha.png
     :alt: Example sha value filled in